NC sheriff: Deputy shoots suspect while responding to call

 Davidson County Sheriff Richie Simmons says the shooting happened Friday morning but declined to give details about how it occurred.
 Simmons says the State Bureau of Investigation will investigate what happened.

 Media outlets report the man shot - Ellis Ray Coleman Jr. of Lexington - was taken to Wake Forest Baptist Medical Center in Winston-Salem.
-Messages left with the hospital and the sheriff’s office on Saturday seeking his medical condition weren’t returned.
+A hospital nursing supervisor said Saturday that no one by that name was at the hospital.
+A message left with the sheriff’s office wasn’t returned.
 No charges had been filed.

 Sign up for Daily Newsletters